teymzz/SmartScrape/README.md

-#Resource
+# SmartScrape
-Resource is a PHP class used for scrapping websites which is dependent on PHP domparser
+SmartScrape is a PHP class used for scrapping websites which is dependent on PHP domparser